Additional ordering information for providers from New York State.

 Genetic testing with next-generation sequencing (NGS) offers the ability to test for multiple hereditary anemias with a single sample, rapidly and accurately.2 With the emergence of genetic testing with NGS, you have the opportunity to consolidate multiple lines of investigation to help get your patients the answers they need.

-Testing is sponsored by Agios, who does not receive any identifiable information about patients or ordering providers.
+Testing is sponsored by Agios, who does not receive any identifiable information about patients.

 Anemia ID is not intended to and should not interfere in any way with a health care professional’s or patient’s independent judgment and freedom of choice in the treatment options for these diseases.
 Health care professionals and patients should always consider the full range of treatment options and select those most appropriate for the individual patient.